 What is insulin and what does it do?

-As you eat carbohydrates, your body must produce more insulin to keep up with increased levels of glucose in your body.
+When you eat carbohydrates, your body must produce more insulin to keep up with increased levels of glucose in your bloodstream.
 In some cases, this eventually leads to insulin resistance, and then Type 2 diabetes.
 This may often go along with high LDL cholesterol ("bad"), low HDL cholesterol ("good"), higher triglyceride levels and increased inflammation.

 When you eat less carbs, less insulin is required to be secreted into your bloodstream and regulate your blood sugar and as a result, less fat storage.